cfpb/cfgov_census/README.md

 ## Setup

-Check this repo out, and (perhaps in a virtual environment), and `pip install -r requirements.txt`
+Check this repo out, and (perhaps in a virtual environment) `pip install -r requirements.txt`

 ## Usage